playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 implicit val userFormat: OFormat[PlayUser] = Json.format[PlayUser]
 ```

-In addition, custom naming strategies can be implemented.
+In addition, custom naming strategies can be implemented by providing a `JsonNaming` implementation.

 ## Testing Improvements